Gangs of Wasseypur: Theme

 The movie chronicles the journey of the saga associated with coal mines.
 It portrays the gang lords of Wasseypur like Shafi Khan, Faheem Khan and Shabir Alam.
 The film has also been inspired from the story of rivals Shafi Khan and Surya Dev Singh.
 Rajeev Masand of CNN-IBN calls the movie, a gang warfare and notes that "On the surface, Gangs of Wasseypur is a revenge saga, a tableau of vengeance between generations of gangsters.
 Scratch that surface and you'll discover more than just a grim portrait".

 While some of the critics noted that the film, is a powerful political film, which underlines the party politics system (at that time) allowing the growth of illegal coal trading and mafias in the region (Bihar) and their use as a political tool, thus making the allotment of coal blocks, one of the most powerful expressions of controlling power in the region.
 Despite its grim theme, the film also has an inherent sense of humour that comes quite naturally to it from its series of events.
 The scene where Reema Sen is charmed by Manoj Bajpai over her daily chores or the one where Nawazuddin goes on a formal date with Huma Qureshi are outrageously hilarious.

 The household politics is one of the many subplots rendering layers to the story.
 You realise Sardar's family is emerging into a Corleone set-up of sorts.
 His sons - the brooding Danish and the doped-out Faizal (Nawazuddin Siddiqui) from Nagma, and the enigmatic Definite Khan (Zeishan Quadri) from Durga - will become key players in this revenge story.
 Violent as his screenplay is, Kashyap reveals wit while narrating his tale.
 Ample black comedy is used to imagine the gang war milieu.
 The humour lets us relate to the intrinsic irreverent nature of men who live by the gun.
-Character development can best justify the length of Part 1.
+Character development can best justify the length of Gangs of Wasseypur.